saltAgain/EmberfallOpenWorths/README.md

 ### Item_Ids
 I have included an Item ids data set.
-I belive around 300 items are missing from this data set but its good for copy pasting large amount of items.
+This data set includes admin tools and other random stff which uses - instead of _ in the ID.
+Please dont include these items